terrestris/shogun-docker/README.md

 1. Check for all comments _TODO: Adjust to your project_ in the `shogun-example-app` and adjust the appropriate lines to your needs (e.g. the name of the project).

-1. Set all required environment variables by executing `./setEnvironment.sh` (and adjusting the values if needed).
+1. Set all required environment variables by executing `./setEnvironment.sh create` (and adjusting the values if needed).

 1. Depending on the mode (development or production) of the `shogun-admin` and `shogun-gis-client`, you might need to adjust the reverse proxy settings in the `shogun-nginx/dev/default.conf` file, e.g.: